syurchen93/api-football-client/README.md

 ```
 The client is validating the request object for you so you don't vaste precious API call on requests that will never give a result
 ### The project is open for pull requests 😊

+### Contribution guide
+- Implement request and response structures in proper folders according to API docs
+- Add annotations for json (de)serialization
+- Add validation annotation to the request according to API docs
+- Do a request using a test file provided above
+- Make sure that the response is mapped correctly
+- Re-run the request storing request snapshot in a proper dir (just uncomment lines writing response body to a snapshot file in client.go)
+- Add a test struct for your request in client_test.go
+- Run tests ```go test -v ./client``` to generate a serialization result snapshot